PaulHCode/AzureHelper/README.md

-# AzureHelper
+# Overview

-> Useful cmdlets I have written to make my work easier
+This module is comprised of useful cmdlets I have written to make my work easier.
+If you have ideas for additional features please let me know.

 ## Helper Functions

 > These functions are ones that I use just to make my daily work easier

-- Invoke-AzureCommand - Runs a script block against every subscription
+- Invoke-AzureCommand - Runs a script block against every subscription using -AllSubscriptions
-- Select-AHSubscription - GUI to find which subscriptions I have access to then Set-AzContext to it.
+- Select-AHSubscription -Find which subscriptions I have access to then Set-AzContext to it
-- New-AHRoute - Add UDR for access to Azure Endpoints
+- New-AHRoute - Add UDR for access to Azure Endpoints - GUI only using Out-GridView passthrough
 - Get-AHBackedUpVMs - Gets all backed up VMs and their backup status
 - Get-AHVMBackupStatus - Gets all VMs and their backup status
 - Remove-AHVM - removes a VM and associcated resources like NIC, disks, etc.